How to get your photo to show up in Google search results

 I applaud Google’s work in helping bloggers to be credited with authorship of their own work.
 I look forward to seeing your smiling faces staring at me when I’m next searching!

-- » If content is king, content distribution is definitely queen
+- » Video advertising: If content is king and distribution is queen, then context is the prince